andrej-fischer/EMu/README.md

 # EMu-prepare usage

-There is an additional program provided to create the input files for `EMu`: `EMu-prepare`
+There is an additional program provided to create the input files for `EMu`: `EMu-prepare`.

-##Command line arguments for `EMu-prepare`:
+## Command line arguments for `EMu-prepare`:

 * `--mut [file]`   A flat text file with the mutations to be analysed.
 Each line describes one mutation (please see note below).
 	Expected format: